Stride-EdVentures/practicaljava/index.md

 ---
 layout: home
 title: Introduction
+description: "My Book's Homepage"
 nav_order: 1
+permalink: /
 ---

 # Welcome to Your Book Title
+{: .fs-9 }

-This book provides a comprehensive guide to [your topic].
+This book provides a comprehensive guide to ....
 Whether you're a beginner or an experienced practitioner, you'll find valuable insights and practical examples throughout these pages.

+A comprehensive guide to stuff.
+{: .fs-6 .fw-300 }
 ## What You'll Learn

 - **Chapter 1: Getting Started** - Learn the fundamentals and set up your environment